-The College of Engineering and Applied Science accepts nominations for the following awards to recognize outstanding faculty in the college.
+The College of Engineering and Applied Science accepts nominations for the following awards to recognize outstanding tenure-track, instructional and research faculty in the college.

 Nominations by Students

 - Outstanding Advisor Award recognizes a faculty and/or staff advisor who demonstrates exceptional advising skills and who serves as a role model to other advisors.